ITCPR/cloud-cli/README.md

 - `--push`: Push initial commit to remote immediately

 **What it does:**
-1. Creates a new repository in the organization via GitHub API
+1. Creates a new repository in the organization from `ITCPR/project-template` template via GitHub API
+2. Fetches the template repository (`ITCPR/project-template`)
+3. Copies template files to current directory (preserves existing files)
-2. Adds you (the device owner) as an admin collaborator
+4. Adds you (the device owner) as an admin collaborator
-3. Initializes git repository if not already initialized
+5. Initializes git repository if not already initialized
-4. Sets up remote origin with authentication
+6. Sets up remote origin with authentication
-5. Creates an initial commit (creates README.md if no files exist)
+7. Creates an initial commit with template files
-6. Optionally pushes to remote if `--push` is used
+8. Optionally pushes to remote if `--push` is used

+**Template Behavior:**
+- The repository is created from the `ITCPR/project-template` template repository
+- Template files are automatically copied to your current directory
+- Existing files in the directory are preserved (not overwritten)
+- The `.git` directory from the template is excluded

 **Example:**